sunprinceS/interspeech2020-meta-learning/content/home/calls.md

 #### Submissions

 This special session is part of the main INTERSPEECH conference.
 Thus it utilizes the same submission portal, and follows the same submission policy, paper format, and review process.
 More information can be found:

-Submission portal: TBD
+* Submission portal: TBD
-Submission policy: TBD
+* Submission policy: TBD
-Paper format: TBD
+* Paper format: TBD
-Author ethics: TBD
+* Author ethics: TBD

 Following the same policy as INTERSPEECH main conference, double-submissions is not allowed if the entire works have been published in other peer-reviewed conferences or transaction.
 However, we invite authors to submit their work to multiple sessions in addition to this session in the submission portal.
 Conference and session committee will determine session assignment after acceptance.

-If you have more questions about submission, please feel free to contact us [tbd@tbd.tbd].
+If you have more questions about submission, please feel free to contact us via [2020.meta.learning@gmail.com](mailto:2020.meta.learning@gmail.com).